mayor-creator/advice_generator_app_component/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [How to use HTML 5 picture](https://webdesign.tutsplus.com/quick-tip-how-to-use-html5-picture-for-responsive-images--cms-21015t) - The examples in this article helped me to understand how to use the scret and sizes for responsive images.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 ## Author